Azure/communication-ui-library/packages/communication-react/review/communication-react.api.md

 import { Theme } from '@fluentui/react-theme-provider';
 import { TypingIndicatorEvent as TypingIndicatorEvent_2 } from '@azure/acs-chat-declarative';
 import { TypingIndicatorReceivedEvent } from '@azure/communication-signaling';
-import { WebUiChatParticipant as WebUiChatParticipant_2 } from 'react-components';

 // @public
 export const answerButtonProps: IButtonProps;